 Well it’s no surprise but gardeners love seeds, sometimes even more than people.
 I am only telling you this so that you will always be their favourite!
 As the festive period is near, why not give the New Seed Box which is collection of seeds or this Winter Vegetable Growing Set.

-With all the seed packets of course, gardeners have a life long struggle to store them!
-I have picked a couple of smart tins with well-fitted lids, which should be well appreciated by most gardeners!
-The first one is a beautiful Emma Bridgewater Design with heirloom tomatoes and the other Vintage Style Seed Storage box even has compartments!
+With all the seed packets of course, gardeners have a life long struggle to store them.
+I have picked a beautiful one with Emma Bridgewater Design with heirloom tomatoes on it!

 Sowing seeds is magic as any gardener will tell you!
 Most gardening friends and family members are pretty good at this but I have found this fabulous Wooden Dibber Set that will put a smile on their face.